marclundgren/mkv-to-mp4-watcher/README.md

 - ffmpeg.wasm isnt supported on raspberry pi (yet)
 - fluent-ffmpeg/node-fluent-ffmpeg is actively looking for maintainers so the goal is to get off this dependency
+- fluent-ffmpeg seems to be much faster than ffmpeg.wasm (tested on macbook pro)